Anarkali Bazar: A Witness to Lahore’s History and Culture

 There are others who are here just to amble along and soak up the sights and atmosphere, like this young student who attracts my attention because of his rather intricate hairstyle.
 He readily poses for a photograph and tells me he is an aspiring banker and usually saunters along the alleys of the bazaar before going to the college.
 “The hairstyle!
 Well my cousin is doing a salon course and she practices different styles on my hair,” he laughs and divulges the secret behind his ‘cool’ hairstyle.
 Wouldn’t every budding beautician want a cousin like him!

-Anarkali plays a unique role in the retail/wholesale sector.
+Anarkali plays a unique role in the retail/wholesale sector, and its historical importance helps in promoting retail tourism.
 The variety of goods sold here draws customers from all over the world.
 People come here to buy handicrafts, souvenirs, shoes, toys, antiques, ready-made garments and all sorts of fabric.
 And there is a whole range of markets to explore and choose from: Babar Market, Paris Market, Dhani Ram Raod, Khanum Market… all have something to offer.
 Some visit simply to taste the famous fruit chart of Bano bazaar.

 While shopping malls have mushroomed in the city, they can’t beat the charm that Anarkali has.
 “Yes, the malls have affected the business, but even now there is no bazaar like Bano bazaar.
 People come here not just because they are looking for variety but also because they feel a sense of connection and safety within the narrow, covered lanes of Bano Bazar,” says Sheikh Mubarak Ali who has been running a small dupatta shop since 1965.